Gravitational wave and electroweak baryogenesis with two Higgs doublet models: Comment on electroweak baryogenesis

-which depends on the bubble wall velocity and wall width calculation based on microphysics and hydrodynamics, the VEV's phase across the wall $\Delta\theta$ relay on phase transition dynamics when the CP violation shows up.
-Previous studies of Ref.~\cite{Shu:2013uua} shows that it is possible to achieve the observed baryon asymmetry to entropy density ratio by the CPV source driven weak sphaleron process outside the bubble wall.
-The CPV phase $\Delta\theta$ is supposed to have a similar size with the zero temperature phase $\xi$~\cite{Fromme:2006cm,Cline:2011mm}, i.e., $\Delta \theta \approx \alpha_b\sim 0.1$ is required to ensure enough BAU generation.
-The cancellation mechanism studied in Ref~\cite{Shu:2013uua,Bian:2014zka,Bian:2016zba} is necessary to evade the server bounds from the current ACME EDM constraints~\cite{Andreev:2018ayy}.
-On the other hand, for the strongly first order Electroweak phase transition points as depicted in Fig.~\ref{pt}, there wouldn't be cancellation driven by the mixing of the CP-odd and CP-even heavy Higgses due to the large mass splitting between the two~\cite{Bian:2016zba}.
-Therefore, it highly lower the possibility to explain the BAU with the {\it nonlocal} EWBG in 2HDM.
-We further note that {\it nonlocal } baryogenesis requires a relatively slow subsonic bubble walls, i.e., typically $v_w\sim\mathcal{O}(10^{-2})$\footnote{We note that the wall velocity in the SM and MSSM has been estimated to be subsonic in Ref.~\cite{Moore:1995si,Moore:1995ua,John:2000zq}.}, to ensure there is enough time for the CP violating diffusion processes to generate chiral asymmetry ahead of the bubble which will be converted into net baryon asymmetry by the Electroweak sphaleron in the symmetric phase~\cite{Morrissey:2012db}.
+Which relies on the bubble wall velocity and wall width calculation based on microphysics and hydrodynamics, and the VEV's phase across the wall $\Delta\theta$ which depends on phase transition dynamics when the CP violation shows up.
+The CPV phase $\Delta\theta$ is supposed to have a similar size with the zero temperature phase $\xi$~\cite{Fromme:2006cm,Cline:2011mm}, i.e., $\Delta \theta \approx \alpha_b\sim 0.1$ is required to ensure enough BAU generation~\cite{Shu:2013uua}.
+The current upper limit set by the current electron EDM measurement of ACME II is: $|d_e| < 1.1 \times 10^{-29} $ e cm at 90\% confidence level~\cite{Andreev:2018ayy}.
+To evade the server bounds, the cancellation mechanism~\cite{Shu:2013uua,Bian:2014zka,Bian:2016zba} is necessary.
+On the other hand, a strong phase transition prefers a large mass splitting between the heavy CP-even Higgs and the heavy CP-odd Higgs as shown above, there wouldn't be cancellation driven by the mixing of the CP-odd and CP-even heavy Higgses due to the large mass splitting~\cite{Bian:2016zba}.
+Therefore, the CP-violation bounds from the current electron EDM measurement may extremely reduce the possibility to achieve the correct BAU with the conventionally and extensively studied {\it nonlocal} EWB~\cite{Dorsch:2016nrg,Cline:2011mm,Cline:2017jvp}\footnote{Previous studies show that large scalar quartic couplings and narrow wall width is necessary for successful {\it nonlocal} EWB in the 2HDM, the lattice simulation is not valid anymore~\cite{Andersen:2017ika,Kainulainen:2019kyp} in the situation.}.
+Considering gauge invariant Barr-Zee diagram contributions~\cite{Abe:2013qla}, we estimate the electron EDM by adopting the formula collected in Ref.~\cite{Bian:2014zka,Bian:2016awe,Inoue:2014nva,Bian:2017jpt} for the benchmarks in Table.~\ref{tab:BP} with the CP violation amplitude characterized by $\alpha_b$.
+Our estimation turns that $\alpha_b\leq 10^{-5}$, which is far small to yield the correct BAU with the {\it nonlocal} EWB.

-Refs.~\cite{Turok:1990in,Turok:1990zg} propose to generate the baryon asymmetry with the parity breaking term after integrate out the top quark.
-After taking into account the present lattice simulation of the sphaleron rate in the symmetric phase~\cite{DOnofrio:2014rug}, the baryon asymmetry can be estimated as~\cite{Kazarian:1991kb},